SanjaySankarData/esg-vs-traditional-portfolio/README.md

 #After running the code, I now have a simple visualization.
 Find my attatched picture of the visualization called:
-"Average Growth Rate by Portfolio Over Time"
+"Average Growth Rate by Portfolio Over Time" linked in the Rplot "ESG VS TRAD.png" part of my repository.

-Next, I took my new portfolio_summary into Tablaeu.
+Next, I took my new portfolio_summary into Tableau.
 The dashboard includes:
 A dual-axis line chart comparing average growth and risk by portfolio type over time.
 A side-by-side bar chart showing average performance and risk for ESG vs Traditional.